April 10, 2018

 - Attitude towards change

-It sounds straight forward, and I have a written process, but there’s a lot of STUFF that gets in the way.
+It sounds straight forward.
+It IS simple.
+Even still, there’s a lot of STUFF that gets in the way.

 Things Preventing Me From Getting Stuff Done